TextInput

 - Add concise helper text for extra context (esim.
 “3–16 merkkiä”).

-- Keep terminology consistent across similar fields.
+- Keep terminology and phrasing consistent across similar fields.

-- Don’t use vague or generic labels (e.g., “Teksti”).
+- Don’t use vague or generic labels (e.g., “Teksti”, “Arvo”).

-- Don’t include long paragraphs in descriptions.
+- Don’t include long explanations in labels or descriptions.

 Anatomy